 Success in the Sixth Form begins with your personalised curriculum.
-At More House, students can study between two and four A-Levels; the majority study three.
-The EPQ (see below) offers some flexibility by allowing students to supplement their A-Levels with this Extended Project Qualification, or to convert one of their A-Levels to an EPQ at the end of the Lower Sixth.
+At More House School, students can study between two and four qualifications; the majority study three.
+The EPQ (see below) offers some flexibility by allowing students to supplement their A-Levels or Level 3 Vocational Qualifications with this Extended Project Qualification.

-The tailored programme of personal development in the Sixth Form begins on the very first day of term and focuses on physical and mental wellbeing, building effective study strategies, supportive friendships and the growth of individual interests both in and outside school.
+The tailored programme of personal development in the Sixth Form begins after GCSE exams and focuses on physical and mental wellbeing, building effective study strategies, supportive friendships and the growth of individual interests both in and outside school.